albynbabu97/gtclab/README.txt

-All about graph theory's computer representation
+All about graph's computer representation